bigmistqke/react-xr/README.md

 } = useXR()
 ```

-To subscribe to a specific key, `useXR` accepts a [Zustand](https://github.com/pmndrs/zustand) selector:
+To subscribe to a specific key, `useXR` accepts a zustand/redux-like selector, returning an accessor to the selected property.

 ```jsx
 const player = useXR((state) => state.player)